Configuration

 Options Reference

-| Option | Type | Default | Description |
+| Option Name | Type | Default Value | Description |

 |---|---|---|---|

-| notFoundPath | string | string[] | auto | Custom path patterns for 404 error pages. |
+notFoundPath | string | string[] | "/404" | This is not track your not found path |

-| notTrackPath | string | string[] | [] | Routes or folders to exclude from tracking. |
+notTrackPath | string | string[] | [] | The paths to exclude from tracking. |

-import {initProject} from 'ucoder-insight';
+import {initUcoderInsight} from 'ucoder-insight';

-initProject("YOUR_PROJECT_KEY", {
+initUcoderInsight("YOUR_PROJECT_KEY", {

 // Optional: Custom 404 path.
 Supports wildcards e.g. 'notfound/*'